lurkny/LinearAlg/README.md

       cmake . -DCMAKE_INSTALL_PREFIX:PATH=alternative_directory

-  - CMake will detect which relevant libraries are installed on your system (eg. OpenBLAS, LAPACK, SuperLU, ARPACK, etc) and will modify Armadillo's configuration correspondingly.
-    CMake will also generate the Armadillo run-time library, which is a wrapper for all the detected libraries.

   - If cmake needs to re-run, it's a good idea to first delete the "CMakeCache.txt" file (not "CMakeLists.txt").